uktrade/data-hub-frontend/docs/Deployments.md

 3. Push the tag to the remote - `git push origin v<VERSION_NUMBER>`.

 4. Check that the tag worked by using the [GitHub comparison tool](https://github.com/uktrade/data-hub-frontend/compare) again to compare master to the new tag.
-If done correctly, there should be no difference.
+If done correctly, it should say "master and `v<VERSION_NUMBER>` are identical".

-5. Go to Jenkins and click on `Build with Parameters`.

-6. Select `production` for the environment.

-7. Type the `v<VERSION_NUMBER>` created in step `2` into the `Git_Commit` text field.

-8. Press the `Build` button.

-9. Create a GH release by clicking `Draft a new release` on the [releases page](https://github.com/uktrade/data-hub-frontend/releases).
+5. Create a GH pre-release by clicking `Draft a new release` on the [releases page](https://github.com/uktrade/data-hub-frontend/releases).

 The release title should be `v<VERSION_NUMBER>` and release notes can be created by clicking the `Auto-generate release notes` button.

+Check that the release notes generated contain what you expect to be deployed to production.

+6. Go to Jenkins and click on `Build with Parameters`.

+7. Select `production` for the environment.

+8. Type the `v<VERSION_NUMBER>` created in step `2` into the `Git_Commit` text field.

+9. Press the `Build` button.

-10. After the Jenkins build has finished, publish the GH release.
+10. After the Jenkins build has finished, go to Data Hub production and check that everything is working correctly.

+11. Change the GH pre-release to an actual release.

-11. Post the following message on the #data-hub slack channel, making sure to put the actual version number and link the release notes:
+12. Post the following message on the #data-hub slack channel, making sure to put the actual version number and link the release notes:

 ```
 @here Data Hub Frontend v<VERSION_NUMBER> is now live!